HSC Maria Dolores: Later career

 After the vessel was out of service, plans were made for it to operate on a different undisclosed route in the Mediterranean Sea.

-During the Libyan Civil War, the vessel was chartered by the US Embassy in Malta to evacuate some 500 to 550 people from Libya.
+During the Libyan Civil War, the vessel was chartered by the United States Embassy in Malta to evacuate some 500 to 550 people from Libya.
 Maria Dolores left Malta on 22 February 2011 and arrived in Tripoli on the following day.
 Embarkation of the passengers took longer than expected, and the vessel left Libya on 25 February, arriving in Malta on the same day.
 Two other Virtu Ferries catamarans, San Gwann and San Pawl, also took part in the evacuations.

 In 2012, Maria Dolores was chartered to Inter Shipping SRA for a period of five years.
 The time charter agreement was renewed in 2017 with a three-year lease which expired on 31 May 2020.
 The vessel was operated by Inter Shipping SRA on a time charter basis on routes between Tarifa in Spain and Tangier in Morocco until this service was suspended due to the COVID-19 pandemic.

 On 2 April 2022, during Pope Francis' visit to Malta, he traveled on board the Maria Dolores in an hour-long journey from the Grand Harbour to Mġarr, Gozo.